IndrashisChatterjee/BoomBikes_Demand/README.md

 ## Acknowledgements

-- This project was part of Graded Assignment from MS ML & AI IIITB & LJMU
+- This project was part of the Graded Assignment from MS ML & AI IIITB & LJMU
 - This project was based on Multiple Linear Regression tutorial by IIITB & LJMU